nakanoi/QuoridorAlphaZero/README.md

 # Alpha Zero Program for Quoridor

-This is a Alpha Zero program for quoridor.
-If you aren't familiar to quoridor, chech [this](https://en.wikipedia.org/wiki/Quoridor) out.
+This is an Alpha Zero program for quoridor.
+If you aren't familiar to quoridor, check [this](https://en.wikipedia.org/wiki/Quoridor) out.

 This repository's network is not trained because it needs realy long time and enough computer resources.
 Unfortunately I am a poor student and have neither of them.
 So, if you have them, train this network instead of me.
 That would be vary thankful.